Before you get started: Understanding taxes as a self-employed Canadian.

 Throughout these interactions, you can rely on a Taxpayer Bill of Rights that sets out the standards and expectations for CRA conduct with tax filers — helping to ensure the tax system is fair, accountable, and accessible for all Canadians.

-This guide walks you the essentials of what you can expect as a freelancer when you’re filing a Canadian tax return, whether it's your first time or your twentieth time.
+This guide walks you the essentials of what you can expect as a self-employed individual when you’re filing a Canadian tax return, whether it's your first time or your twentieth time.

-With this knowledge in hand, we hope you can get your taxes done more easily, so you can focus on what really matters to you: building your freelance success.
+With this knowledge in hand, we hope you can get your taxes done more easily, so you can focus on what really matters to you: building an enduring business.